ipfs/in-web-browsers/README.md

 We're an open project and a friendly group, so please be nice and **read the [contributing guidelines](https://github.com/ipfs/community/blob/master/CONTRIBUTING_JS.md)** when you're ready to jump in.

-### Discuss in GitHub or IRC
+### Discuss

-We do hang out on IRC — see the [#ipfs](https://www.irccloud.com/invite?channel=%23ipfs&amp;hostname=irc.freenode.net&amp;port=6697&amp;ssl=1") and [#ipfs-in-web-browsers](https://www.irccloud.com/invite?channel=%23ipfs-in-web-browsers&amp;hostname=irc.freenode.net&amp;port=6697&amp;ssl=1") channels on irc.freenode.net — but for the sake of async communication, archiving, and searchability, we encourage discussions to happen in the context of GitHub issue comments whenever practical.
+For the sake of async communication, archiving, and searchability, we encourage browser-related technical discussions to happen in the context of GitHub issue comments whenever practical.

+If you want to ask support question, or just chat informally to learn and brainstorm, feel free to join chat community in [#lobby:ipfs.io](https://matrix.to/#/#lobby:ipfs.io) or discussion forum at https://discuss.ipfs.io

+### Improve docs

+https://docs.ipfs.io is backed by the repo at https://github.com/ipfs/ipfs-docs – any help in improving docs related to browsers (or not) is appreciated!

+### Improve specs

+Proof-read [ipfs/specs](https://github.com/ipfs/specs/)  and fill an issue for: (1) outdated specs (2) missing specs (3) bits that are confusing and need to be clarified.

 ## Resources

 If you're looking for endeavors related to IPFS browser integration work, these resources may be helpful.

+- [IPFS in Brave Browser](https://brave.com/ipfs-support/): TLDR explanation how Brave supports IPFS out of the box (either as local node, or by delegating to a public gateway of user's choice)
-- [IPFS Companion](https://github.com/ipfs-shipyard/ipfs-companion): Harness the power of your local or `js-ipfs` node directly inside your favorite Chromium or Firefox browser, enabling support for ipfs:// addresses, automatic IPFS gateway loading of websites and file paths, easy IPFS file import and sharing, and more
+- [IPFS Companion](https://github.com/ipfs-shipyard/ipfs-companion): Harness the power of your local IPFS daemon directly inside your favorite Chromium or Firefox browser, enabling support for ipfs:// addresses, automatic IPFS gateway loading of websites and file paths, easy IPFS file import and sharing, and more
 - [IPFS Web UI](https://github.com/ipfs-shipyard/ipfs-webui): The IPFS dashboard shipped with the IPFS daemon or IPFS Desktop
-- [js-ipfs](https://www.npmjs.com/package/ipfs): IPFS implementation in JavaScript
+- [js-ipfs-core](https://www.npmjs.com/package/ipfs-core): Core IPFS implementation in JavaScript for use in browser (without Nodejs daemon parts)
 - [HTTP API documentation](https://docs.ipfs.io/reference/http/api/): Guide to the HTTP API exposed when an IPFS node (`go-ipfs` or `js-ipfs`) is running as a daemon; allows you to control the node and run the same commands you can from the command line
     - [js-ipfs-http-client](https://www.npmjs.com/package/ipfs-http-client): Client library for the IPFS HTTP API implemented in JavaScript
 - [IPFS GUI group](https://github.com/ipfs-shipyard/pm-ipfs-gui) - The other half of the IPFS Web Browsers & GUI Working Group, dedicated to creating and implementing standards and patterns for IPFS that are simple, accessible, reusable, and beautiful